 Understanding lighting is the foundation of taking beautiful photographs.
 Even the most exquisite of subjects can appear lackluster in a photo if there are dark shadows, overexposed backgrounds, or weird lighting tones.

 If you're struggling with taking photos at the level that you desire, take some time to learn about how your camera takes in light, how to adjust settings, and how to position the photo's subject in the best possible light.

 Understanding Your Camera's Light Meter

 When there is not enough light available to record the desired image, photographers often use a flash to add light to a subject.
-Fill flash is used when there is actually enough light in a scene but it is in the wrong place in relation to the subject.
+A fill flash is used when there is actually enough light in a scene, but it is in the wrong place in relation to the subject.

 Sometimes a flash is not the best way to add light to a subject.
 Reflectors are often used to create dramatic lighting effects outdoors or in situations when flash can not be used.
 Reflectors can be professionally made or can be simple items such as aluminum foil-covered cardboard.
 As long as the object will reliably reflect light back towards a subject, it is a reflector.